conan-io/docs/devops/vendoring.rst

 When we have this recipe, we can create its binaries with a normal ``conan create .``.
 But when we use this package as a requirement for other packages, its dependencies will be fully invisible.
 The graph will not even expand the ``somedep/1.3`` requirement.
-This dependency doesn't even need to available in the remotes for the consumers, it will not be checked.
+This dependency doesn't even need to be available in the remotes for the consumers, it will not be checked.

 Some important notes: